bryh311/bryh311.github.io/src/components/frontpage/content/projects.md

 ### Reinforcement learning for 2 Phase Commit - Python, TensorFlow, Z3
 This project was done for my distributed systems class.
 I worked on this project with David Helsel (who doesn't have his own website currently).
-We recreated the results of the following paper: <https://mlforsystems.org/assets/papers/neurips2023/paper9.pdf> The github repo is private but can be provided on request.
+We recreated the results of the  paper: [Learning Distributed Protocols with Zero Knowledge](https://mlforsystems.org/assets/papers/neurips2023/paper9.pdf).
+The github repo is private but can be provided on request.
 This project involved building a model in tensorflow and using tf-agents to write an agent utilizing Deep Q-Learning to learn the stages of the 2 phase commit protocol.
 We formalized 2 Phase Commit as statements in predicate logic in Z3 and tested the model against that to ensure correctness.

 ### CS 505 Paxos Project - Java